 Some people use reversibility as a test for chemical and physical changes.
 The premise is that a physical change can be undone, while a chemical change can only be reversed by another chemical reaction.
 This is not a great test because there are too many exceptions.
 While you can melt and freeze an ice cube (a physical change), it’s much harder to reassemble shredded paper (another physical change).

 Most physical changes can be reversed if energy is added.
 Some chemical changes are reversible, but only via another chemical reaction.
+For example, rusting of iron is a chemical change.
+Converting rust back into iron and oxygen is possible, but it requires a chemical reaction.

 Explore chemical and physical changes in greater detail and learn how they relate to chemical and physical properties of matter: